woocart/woodash/src/readme.txt

 == Changelog ==

+= v1.3.0 =
+* Compatible with WP v5.7
+* Code refactoring
+* Support for PHP 8

 = v1.2.0 =
-- Shows admin notice on plugin activation
+* Shows admin notice on plugin activation
-- Taxes in the admin menu are hidden if the option is not enabled in WooCommerce
+* Taxes in the admin menu are hidden if the option is not enabled in WooCommerce

 = v1.1.3 =
-- Fixed conflict with WooCommerce Admin plugin
+* Fixed conflict with WooCommerce Admin plugin

 == Upgrade Notice ==